 • Collaboration with networks can provide qualitative and quantitative evidence on the needs and challenges of open infrastructure adoption for networks and institutions across diverse geographies, which can be used to create guidance for other networks and funders.

-We have kicked off a targeted network engagement process that will help us understand opportunities to catalyse the adoption of open infrastructure worldwide.
+We have kicked off a targeted network engagement process that will help us understand opportunities to catalyze the adoption of open infrastructure worldwide.

-In this phase of our network engagement strategy, IOI will prioritise networks:
+In this phase of our network engagement strategy, IOI will prioritize networks:

 • With a strong existing service relationship with their members, including a history of providing shared services to further open access to research and open research infrastructures.